alelievr/libft-unit-test/README.md

 cd libft-unit-test

-make f or make and the ./run_test
+make f or make and then ./run_test

 type ./run_test -h for help